skyglobal/web-toolkit/README.md

 - **Patches or bug fixes** that are backwards compatible should increment the Z value.

+- rc Represents 'release candidates'.
+This is to create a public available url for testing purposes.

 Upon commiting and pushing your code to Github, the CI server will run through the functional tests and - if there are no errors - a new version of the library